anuskamitra/zomato_backend_alma/README.md

 Invalid values are replaced with default values.

 ### Responses:
-200: Success, returns an array of records.
+200: Success, returns an array of records.<br>
-404: No data found.
+404: No data found.<br>
-500: Internal server error.
+500: Internal server error.<br>

 ### Error Handling
-If the database connection fails, an appropriate error message is logged.
+If the database connection fails, an appropriate error message is logged.<br>
 Invalid limit and offset values are automatically replaced with default values.